atc-net/atc/src/Atc.Rest.Extended/README.md

 # Atc.Rest.Extended

-This library extend the `Atc.Rest` library with more feature-options:
+This library extends the `Atc.Rest` library with the following features

 - Versioning
 - Fluent validation (on top on data-annotations validation)